 The Cbus investment team is monitoring the situation closely, in particular its impact on the growth and inflation outlook.
 We are also proactively assessing any long-term investment opportunities that may arise from heightened uncertainty in the short-term.

 It is important to remember that superannuation is a long-term investment

 When looking at the investment option your super is invested in, it’s important to consider your investment time frame and the potential future impact of making a change based on short-term share market volatility.

 Periods of negative returns are expected to occur from time to time and Cbus' investment options have been constructed to meet their investment objectives over the long-term.
 The resilience of this approach has been reinforced through many past market shocks, including the acute phase of the COVID-19 pandemic in 2020, with Cbus delivering a positive return for FY2020 while many other funds entered negative territory.

 Whilst past performance is not a reliable indicator of future performance, history has shown that markets tend to recover over time.
 This recovery can sometimes happen quickly, so it is important to maintain a longer-term focus when considering your superannuation and not let short-term market movements influence long-term investment goals.

 For further information on our investment approach including more about market volatility, see cbussuper.com.au/about-us/news/investment-news/explaining-share-market-volatility.

 Past performance is not a reliable indicator of future performance.

-Before taking any action to acquire a Cbus product, you should read the relevant Product Disclosure Statement (PDS), Financial Services Guide (FGS), Employer Handbook and any other related documents to decide if Cbus is right for you.
-Call 1300 361 784 or visit cbussuper.com.au/forms for a copy.
-Also read the Target Market Determination at cbussuper.com.au/tmd.
-Call 1300 361 784 or visit cbussuper.com.au for a copy.
+Before taking any action to acquire a Cbus product, you should read the relevant Product Disclosure Statement (PDS), Financial Services Guide (FGS), Employer Handbook, Target Market Determination and any other related documents to decide if Cbus is right for you.
+Contact us or visit cbussuper.com.au/forms for a copy.